 Another “helpful” person told me I should never let a child sleep past 4pm because you’ll never get them to bed.
 This is, in fact, true FOR A TWO YEAR OLD.
 If your newborn is sleeping, don’t wake them.
 Even though it may not seem like it, they sleep about 16 hours out of 24 in a day and if you think you can roll that into 8 consecutive hours you think wrong.
 That’s like you sleeping one month so you can stay up for two – you’d starve and/or go bonkers.
 If your baby is sleeping, sleep yourself or hit the Southern Comfort – don’t poke the bear.

-I didn’t do any classes.
+I didn’t do any classes for newborns.

 You know these classes that they have to “stimulate” your newborn.
 Let me tell you something, being awake stimulates your newborn.
 Jingling keys is like an effing air show to them so don’t bother with the damn classes.
 If you want to feel normal and a part of humanity go do something that stimulates you (in a non-porn way) and just sit the baby in the corner or have it strapped to you in a baby carrier.
 They don’t know where the hell they are anyway so there’s no point in you having to sit through “If You’re Happy and You Know It” clapping your baby’s hands like a newborn/E.T. puppet show because I can guarantee you that your newborn is thinking “I’m not happy and I know it.
-If I had a dry bum, a full tummy and was asleep on your chest while you lay on the couch watching a taped episode of your favourite show, now that would be pretty damn sweet”.
+If I had a dry bum, a full tummy and was asleep on your chest while you lay on the couch binge watching your favourite show, now that would be pretty damn sweet”.

 I stopped changing his bum constantly.